apache/spark/docs/sql-ref-syntax-qry-select-case.md

 | 400  | bigger                                           |
 +------+--------------------------------------------------+--+

-select id, case id when 100 then 'bigger' when  id > 300 then '300' else 'small' end from person;
+SELECT id, CASE id WHEN 100 then 'bigger' WHEN  id > 300 THEN '300' ELSE 'small' END FROM person;
 +------+-----------------------------------------------------------------------------------------------+--+
 |  id  | CASE WHEN (id = 100) THEN bigger WHEN (id = CAST((id > 300) AS INT)) THEN 300 ELSE small END  |
 +------+-----------------------------------------------------------------------------------------------+--+